monarch-initiative/mondo/docs/editors-guide/f-entities.md

 ## Labels

 **Case rules:**
 * Use lowercase, even for initial letter, except for these exceptions:
     * proper names (for example, Epstein-Barr virus-associated mesenchymal tumor)
     * latin names (for example, Homo sapiens)
     * acronyms (e.g. NADPH, IgG, GM14408, HIV-associated cancer)
-    * roman numerals (e.g. type II diabetes)
+    * Roman numerals (e.g. type II diabetes)
 * Human gene symbols should be capitalized
 * Type symbols should be capitalized (e.g. “type A”)
 * Generally arabic > roman, except for established names (e.g. cranial nerve VII)

 **Uniqueness:**
 We strive for uniqueness. **However, be careful when evaluating uniqueness**.
 Various OMIMs that are apparently distinct have names that are the same, except with different lexicalizations.